Helping the fear of sick / emetophobia with Psychotherapy, Hypnotherapy, Cognitive Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

 The fear of sick, vomit, vomiting, being sick, or of others being sick is known as emetophobia.
-Emetophobia is the seventh most common phobia generally but, alongside social phobia, it is the one I am most commonly consulted for.
+Emetophobia is the seventh most common phobia generally.
+Alongside social phobia, it is the one people most commonly consult me for help with.
 These two fears or phobias seem to have the most debilitating effects on people’s lives.

-I have successfully helped a variety of clients with a fear of sick at my practice just outside of Battle, East Sussex.
+I have successfully helped a variety of clients with a fear of sick at my practice near Battle, East Sussex.

-This fear can develop in both men and women, of all ages and all backgrounds – it doesn’t discriminate.
-While it is most common with women, men can have this phobia too.
+Both men and women, of all ages and all backgrounds can develop this fear.
+However, it is most common with women.
 Another commonly associated phobia is phagophobia or pnigophobia ~ the fear of choking.

-Emetophobia can cause us to try to limit or control our life to avoid all possible situations where we might feel or be sick.
-Or where we might see or smell sick; or see or hear others being sick.
+Emetophobia can cause us to limit or control our life to avoid situations where we might feel or be sick.
+Or where we might see or smell sick.
+Or see or hear others being sick.
 Some of us may sometimes feel barely able to leave the relative safety of our own home.
-Others of us may not be quite so limited but the thoughts of sick are rarely out of our minds, making us feel uncomfortable a lot of the time.
-Sadly, some women avoid becoming pregnant and having children because they are too anxious of having morning sickness and/or of dealing with their children if they were unwell.
+Others may not feel quite so limited but worry about sick a lot.
+As a result, we feel uncomfortable a lot of the time.
+Sadly, some women avoid becoming pregnant and having children because they are too anxious of having morning sickness and/or helping their children if they were unwell.

 What Causes Emetophobia?

-I offer different approaches to help resolve this fear and the choice of which one (or more) to take depends on the individual, their circumstances, and their history – the decision is usually made during the initial consultation.
+I offer different approaches to help resolve this fear.
+The choice of which one (or more) to take depends on the individual, their circumstances, and their history.
+We usually make the decision together during the initial consultation.

-Please browse my site for information on the various therapies / approaches that I practise including psychotherapy, cognitive therapy, and hypnotherapy.
+Please browse my site for information on the various therapies / approaches that I practise.

 CHANGE YOUR LIFE